LandSandBoat/lsb-wiki/Server-installation---setup-[Raspberry-pi-3b-4,-Raspbian-OS].md

 ## Running your server

 Now for running the server, we have a couple of options.
 If your running xwindows (desktop ui like Windows) you can double click the 3 server files topaz_connect, topaz_game, and topaz_search.
+You will get presented with a prompt asking you how you want to run them, pick Execute in terminal or they will run in the background.
 By default, they will not have a file extension (this is completely normal if you're not used to Linux).

 Or you can try this: